On the picket lines with Hollywood actors and writers - ExBulletin

 SAG and WGA last launched simultaneous strikes more than six decades ago.

-Zora Bikangaga, also a member of both guilds, called Friday’s picket “invigorating” and a testament to how the issues facing writers are “pervasive throughout the industry”.
+Zora Bikangaga, also a member of both guilds, called Friday’s picket line invigorating and a testament to how the issues facing writers are pervasive across the industry.

 While the industry’s business model has undergone major changes in the decades since the last strike, players say their rates and contracts have not evolved to keep up with inflation and other changes.